How To Get Fit Even When You Hate Exercise

 There is no contradiction between being a smart, spiritually-attuned, creative person and being fit.
 I’ve probably been short-changing myself by having such a bad attitude towards fitness, but I’m getting better.

-Here is my daily checklist to get over biases and procrastination about fitness and start moving your body:
+Here is my daily checklist to get over biases and procrastination about fitness and start moving my body:

 1. Do 10 super-lousy pushups with really bad form right now.

 Exercise experts are cringing, but hear me out.

 The trick to changing a habit is to just get started.
 You can’t let perfection be your #1 enemy!
 So if you are insecure that you can’t do a proper pushup, try lowering to your knees first while you build up arm strength.
 If your arms are weak or your shoulders are sore, try 10 squats or 10 situps instead.
 Don’t worry about doing them poorly, because no one is watching.
 Go ahead, do it now.
 I’ll wait.

 2. Do the same set of exercises tomorrow that you did today.